Charles E. Hart: Early career

-Hart entered the United States Military Academy at West Point on July 1, 1920 during the tenure of Douglas MacArthur as superintendent.
+Hart entered the United States Military Academy at West Point on July 1, 1920, during the tenure of Douglas MacArthur as superintendent.
 He would graduate 298th out of 405 cadets in 1924.
 While at the Academy Hart was known to be an avid horseman.

 Following graduation in 1924, Hart was commissioned a second lieutenant in the Field Artillery, and assigned to the 4th Field Artillery Regiment located at Fort Sam Houston, Texas.
 Shortly after his arrival in Texas he would be transferred to Fort McIntosh, Texas along the US-Mexican border where he would remain until being transferred to Fort Knox, Kentucky in 1928.
 During his tenure in Texas he would serve as adjutant for the 4th Field Artillery Regiment before transferring to the 3rd Field Artillery Regiment also based at Fort McIntosh, Texas.
 Upon transfer he would continue as an adjutant and serve as Commanding Officer of the Service Battery, 3rd Field Artillery Regiment from 1927 until his transfer in 1928.

-Hart would serve one year at Fort Knox, Kentucky before receiving a promotion to 1st Lieutenant and a transfer to Fort Myer, Virginia to serve with the 16th Field Artillery Regiment.
-He would remain there for approximately one year before being sent to the United States Field Artillery School located in Fort Sill, Oklahoma.
+Hart would serve one year at Fort Knox, Kentucky before receiving a promotion to 1st lieutenant and a transfer to Fort Myer, Virginia to serve with the 16th Field Artillery Regiment.
+He would remain there for approximately one year before being sent to the United States Army Field Artillery School located in Fort Sill, Oklahoma.
 After a year as a student, Hart graduated in 1931 and went to the 8th Field Artillery Regiment.
-In 1932 Hart would serve the 11th Artillery Brigade (1932-1933) until followed by the 8th Artillery Regiment (1933-1934) and 18th Artillery Regiment (1934-1935).
+In 1932 Hart would serve the 11th Artillery Brigade (1932–1933) until followed by the 8th Artillery Regiment (1933–1934) and 18th Artillery Regiment (1934–1935).

-In 1935 Hart would be transferred to the United States Military Academy and receive a promotion to Captain.
-At the Academy Hart would command Battery "A" and serve as an artillery instructor.
-Following his service at the Academy he would be transferred to United States Field Artillery School located in Fort Sill, Oklahoma as an instructor in 1940.
+In 1935 Hart would be transferred to the United States Military Academy and receive a promotion to captain.
+At the academy Hart would command Battery "A" and serve as an artillery instructor.
+Following his service at the academy he would be transferred to United States Field Artillery School located in Fort Sill, Oklahoma as an instructor in 1940.
 He would remain at the school until 1942 after the outbreak of World War II.

 World War II

-On January 31, 1941, Hart received a temporary promotion to the rank of Major.
+On January 31, 1941, Hart received a temporary promotion to the rank of major.
 Later that year, while serving as an instructor in the Department of Gunnery at the United States Army Field Artillery School, Hart received a permanent promotion to Major on June 12, 1941.
 He was then sent to Fort Leavenworth, Kansas to attend the Command and General Staff School.
 Upon completing the course, he was again assigned to the Artillery School, this time as an instructor in the Department of Tactics.